HarshitNTiwari/Portfolio-Optimizer/README.md

 Some of the **key features** are:

-- Users can calculate the optimal portfolio by simply enetring the stock tickers
+- Users can calculate the optimal portfolio by simply entering the stock tickers.
-- Users can create an account by signing up and can login if they have existing account.
+- Users can create an account by signing up and can login if they have an existing account.
 - Users can save a particular portfolio and can later view all the saved portfolios in their account.

 ## Tech stack used: